 Or you can use the links below to jump to any tutorials you need.

 There are lots of different brands of fusible adhesive.
-My favorite is Heat n Bond.
-I use the Lite weight for quilts and Featherlite for T-shirts.
+My favorite is Heat & Bond.
+I use the Lite weight for all my quilts.
 There’s also a super strong version called Ultrahold that is a nice option for tiny eyes and other small pieces you might not want to have to sew.

 Speaking of sewing – this post has info about how to stitch around the pieces – especially how to figure out what order to stitch in.